-"What is a "clicker", and how do you use it to train?"
+"What is a "clicker", and how do you use it to train a dog?"

 A clicker is a small, simple device that makes a click sound.
 Using this tool for training dogs is becoming very popular.
 It is used to tell the dog that a treat is coming very soon.
 When your dog does the right thing, such as open his mouth to drop your sneaker, you click and give him a small tasty treat.
 The clicker helps to speed up the learning process but is no longer used once the behavior is taught.
 I use them for most of my courses.

 "If I use food to train my dog, won't that mean the dog will only obey if he's sees the treat?"

 This is a common misconception about training with food.
 This is only true if the trainer makes a mistake.
 To use food correctly, the dog is rewarded after performing the behavior and quickly learns that even if he doesn't see the treat he should probably listen anyway because the treat is often hidden.